Driving Iran's change: Economic threats, strategic opportunities

 For now it is the threats that appear uppermost in the thinking of the Islamic Republic, as it surveys its diminished economy and regional upheaval.

-Shaul Bakhash, professor at George Mason University, Virginia, said he believed Rouhani realized how seriously the economy had been hurt by the confrontational policies of his “disastrous” predecessor Mahmoud Ahmadinejad.
+Shaul Bakhash, professor at George Mason University, Virginia, said he believed Rouhani realised how seriously the economy had been hurt by the confrontational policies of his “disastrous” predecessor Mahmoud Ahmadinejad.

 “ADULTS” ONCE AGAIN IN CHARGE